OffKai/srs-dvr/README.md

 docker compose -f compose.grafana.yml up -d
 ```

-You can then run the DVR with `yarn dev` and test the webhook with `yarn stream` in another terminal which will run an ffmpeg command to the SRS.
+You can then run the DVR with `yarn dev` and test the webhook with `yarn stream sd inf` in another terminal which will run an ffmpeg command to the SRS.
+You can check the scripts dir for more info.